hubso1/SOC_Project/README.md

 #### 🧩 Wazuh Agent: Enable DNS log collection

-Ensure the same path as used in the Log Exporter is referenced in ossec.conf:
+Ensure the same path as used in the Log Exporter is referenced in `ossec.conf`:

 ```xml
 <localfile>